RafiulAlamRami/eShop/README.md

 # [eShop](https://eshop-3786e.web.app/)
 ## Live URL: https://eshop-3786e.web.app/

+eShop is a modern e-commerce platform with advanced search functionality, providing users with a seamless shopping experience.
+The frontend is built with React, Tailwind CSS, and Daisy UI for a sleek and responsive design.
+Firebase Authentication is used for secure user management.
+The backend is powered by Node.js, Express.js, and MongoDB.

+## Features

+- E-commerce Search: Efficient and intuitive search for products.
+- User Authentication: Secure authentication and authorization using Firebase.
+- Responsive Design: Fully responsive layout using Tailwind CSS and Daisy UI.
+- Product Management: Browse and manage products with detailed descriptions, pricing, and categories.
-eShop is an e-commerce website with powerful search features.
-This project is built using Node.js, Express.js, and MongoDB for the backend.
+- Secure API: Backend API built with Node.js, Express.js, and MongoDB for data management.

 ## Project Setup